zuozhenggh/learning-library/data-management-library/database/essbase21c/scenario/scenario.md

    By default, all Sandboxes you create have the same values as the data loaded into the base.
 The data in the sandbox is dynamically queried and do not use any extra storage disk space.
 Only values that are modified as part of a scenario are stored.
 This makes creating and using scenarios a very light-weight operation.

 ## **Step 3:** Scenario Management
-This Step is geared towards developing an understanding of security for Essbase and also the workflow aspects of Scenario Management.
+This step is geared towards developing an understanding of security for Essbase and also the workflow aspects of Scenario Management.
 In addition, you will create a couple of calculation scripts and leverage run-time substitution variables from within Smart View.

 1. Add Users:
-   Go to **Security** tab to add Users
+   Go to **Security** tab to add users.

    a) Under **Users** tab, click on **Add user**.
    ![](./images/imageSM_05.png "")